 I am SO excited to share my all time favorite holiday recipe- Maple Balsamic Brussels Sprouts.
 I serve them every year at Thanksgiving, Christmas, and New Years.
 They’re so easy to make!
 Everyone at your dinner table will getting up for seconds!

-When I moved to California a few years ago I started eating a lot healthier.
-The restaurants out here had better options and the people I were hanging out with ate healthy for the most part too.
-We started a tradition of throwing a holiday girl’s party every year.
-I wanted to bring a healthy side dish to impress my friends so I came up with this one!
+The first year that I moved across the country I wanted to impress my new friends on the west coast by bringing a healthy side dish to our holiday party, so I came up with this one!
 I now make this dish every year for Thanksgiving, Christmas, and even New Years.
-I have brought it to my family dinner parties, hospital work parties, and sometimes just make it for myself at home!
+I have brought it to family dinner parties, hospital work parties, and sometimes I just make it for myself at home!

-In this recipe I roast the Brussels Sprouts in the oven then sauté them on the stovetop in the cast iron skillet.
-This helps prevent that bitter taste that Brussels Sprouts sometimes have when they are over-cooked.
-The mix of cranberries, balsamic vinegar, and maple syrup also adds a nice sweet taste to the brussels.
-I have shared this side dish for the past two years at my family Christmas and I think I may have finally convinced them to like Brussels Sprouts!
+I also add cranberries, balsamic vinegar, and maple syrup to the brussels sprouts, which adds a nice sweet taste to them.
+I have shared this side dish for the past two years at my family Christmas and I think I may have finally convinced them to like brussels sprouts!

-Holiday Maple Balsamic Brussel SproutsPrep time20 minCook time30 minTotal time50 min
+Holiday Maple Balsamic Brussel SproutsPrep time10 minCook time30 minTotal time40 min

 - 4 cups Brussel sprouts

 - Olive oil spray

 - 1 cup cranberries

 - Dash of sea salt

 Cut off ends of Brussels and cut in half lengthwise